 If you’re embarking on your first journey with remote engineers (or may be considering the idea) you probably have a million questions about how to get the most out of your investment.
 Here are a few answers to the questions you should be asking first.

 Does time zone matter?

 When trying to find remote engineers to fit your team, consider the time difference and how that may affect your work schedule.
-If your project allows for portions of the work to be done individually, a longer distance relationship could be the right fit.
-However, the farther away the engineers, the more important clear expectations and communication become.
+If your project allows for portions of the work to be done individually, a long-distance relationship could be the right fit.
+However, the farther apart the engineers are, the more important clear expectations and communication become.

 A few things to consider: – Which are your critical meetings to keep productivity going? – Can you shift those meetings to overlap during the work hours of your local team as well as the remote team? – Will the remote engineering firm shift their hours to help you schedule meetings? – Are there alternate ways to communicate your needs that do not require as many meetings, or can the participant list be reduced?

 Bringing your project to completion is hard enough.
 Don’t let slow or confusing communication get in the way.
 Be sure you have every tool needed to make conversations easy.
 Email is, of course, reliable but potentially very slow.
 If you email at the beginning of your workday, is someone else prepping to clock out or maybe even asleep?
 They may not get back to you before your next workday.

 Chat platforms like Slack make short easy questions a snap to answer with a far shorter wait time.
 Also, find a good video conferencing platform.
 Sometimes you really need to talk face-to-face or at least face-to-camera.
 There are several to choose from with a variety of reasonable pricing options to suit your communication needs.

 Is there a way to track our progress?